Jayavathsan/gitConflict/README.md

 ## this is changed by devb and let us see how it works

-this is about learning conflicts in github and how to resolve them
+this is about learning conflicts in github and how to resolve them by devB

 now chganges are kjdasngfasdjkng